uport-project/specs/did-methods/https-did-method.md

 It is recommended to adhere to [OWASP's](https://www.owasp.org/index.php/Transport_Layer_Protection_Cheat_Sheet) latest recommendations for hardening TLS configurations.

+Delete action can be performed by domain name registars or DNS lookup services.
 ## Reference Implementations

 The code at [https://github.com/uport-project/https-did-resolver](https://github.com/uport-project/https-did-resolver)